- This event has passed.

 Sent in childhood to a temple by his parents, Benwu (“Essence-is-Nought”) has grown into a lusty and virile Buddhist acolyte monk.
 He has lately been brooding over the tedium of his monastic routines.
 One day, left alone in the temple by the abbot, he flees down the mountain.

-Institutions Western - Union As luck would have it, during his flight he encounters a young woman with the Buddhist name Sekong (“Lust-is-Empty”), a novice in much the same state of mind.
+Health All Gov uk Disease Our - Liver As luck would have it, during his flight he encounters a young woman with the Buddhist name Sekong (“Lust-is-Empty”), a novice in much the same state of mind.
 Sekong was dedicated by her parents to a Buddhist temple in her childhood, and in a previous scene (“Longing for Ordinary Life 思凡”), she has resolved to flee the temple.

 The two escapees fall in love at first sight–his lascivious overtures answered by coquettish flirtation.
 Before long, they join forces to make their escape together and flee the strictures of devotional life.